 **Helpful tips and common mistakes

-The most difficult step in preparing this cheese dip is the caramelized onions.
+The most difficult step in preparing this caramelized onion bacon and gruyere dip is making the caramelized onions.
 Properly caramelizing onions takes at least 20 minutes.
 You want to slowly cook the onions over medium-low heat to prevent them from burning while still breaking down the natural sugars to create caramelized onions.